-In today’s article, I’m going to be comparing Birkenstock vs Teva.
+In this updated comparison, I’m going to be comparing Birkenstock vs Teva in 2023.

 Without further ado, let’s dive right into it…